- 27 Aug 2024

 For Example:

-• creating after stemming is creat
+- creating after stemming is creat

-• opportunities after stemming is opportunit
+- opportunities after stemming is opportunit

 Even though there is no word called creat, it's that part of the word that is found in all variations of the word.
 Create, creating, created - all have creat in them.
-Thus someone searching for any form of the word finds all content that uses any variation of the word.
+Thus, someone searching for any form of the word finds all content that uses any variation of the word.

-Step 3: Organizing the Results
+Step 3: Organize the Results

 Once the search phrase is analyzed, it is stored in 3 variations — Shingles, Root Word, and Keyword.
 They are organized in such a way as to help in displaying the most relevant results first to the user.